msfortich/2022-23-Lakers-Season/README.md

 File a. run_analysis_and_visualize_results.ipynb - This is a jupyter notebook that reads the 2 processed csv files and opens them as 2 pandas dataframes and also merges them.
 This file uses the pandas, numpy, seaborn, and matplotlib.pyplot libraries.
 Since the data we want to read is in the data/processed folder, the path to read the csv files is '../data/processed/clean_lakers_stats.csv' and '../data/processed/clean_lakers_games.csv'.
 This is where the data will be analyzed and visualized.
 Run this file using 'Run All'. results

-**Fortich DSCI 510 Final Project Report.pdf** - Contains my research question, analysis, and reults in full.
+**Fortich DSCI 510 Final Project Report.pdf** - Contains my research question, analysis, and results in full.